theatre-js/theatre-docs/docs/README.md

 :::: grid
 ::: light-callout /in-depth/ | ● In Depth Docs
-From projects, sheets, and object prop types to syncing music.
+From projects, sheets, and object prop types to syncing music.<br>
 [Get started →](/in-depth/)
 :::
 ::: light-callout /api/ | ▦ API Reference
-Look up any and all of the packages, functions, etc. that are in Theatre.js.
+Look up any and all of the packages, functions, etc. that are in Theatre.js.<br>
 [Go to reference →](/api/)
 :::
 ::: light-callout https://github.com/theatre-js/theatre | <GitHubLogoIcon style="vertical-align: text-top"/> GitHub

-Theatre.js core is open source under the Apache-2.0 License <LicenseIcon style="vertical-align: middle"/>
+Theatre.js core is open source under the Apache-2.0 License <LicenseIcon style="vertical-align: middle"/><br>
 [Contribute](https://github.com/theatre-js/theatre)
 :::
 ::::
 :::: grid

 ::: light-callout /extensions/ | <ExtensionIcon style="vertical-align: text-top"/> Extensions
 Theatre.js enables you to build your own extensions.
-Check out the [react-three-fiber](extensions/r3f) extension.
+Check out the [react-three-fiber](extensions/r3f) extension.<br>
 [Learn more →](/extensions/)
 :::
 ::: light-callout https://www.theatrejs.com/ | <img src="/public/theatrejs-logo-black.svg" width="100">.com
-See an animated illustration of high-fidelity motion graphics in the browser and sign up for the newsletter.
+See an animated illustration of high-fidelity motion graphics in the browser and sign up for the newsletter.<br>
 [Go to TheatreJS.com](https://www.theatrejs.com/)
 :::